F1 Drive to Survive Season 7: Netflix trailer, 2025 release date, and review

 An increasingly dismal season in a tricky-to-drive Red Bull ended in the inevitable for Sergio Perez.

-The exit was the only option after Perez’s abysmal form cost the team victory in the constructors’ championship, amid embarassing errors — particularly when he seemingly failed to spot that the Qatar Grand Prix had started and remained at a standstill for several seconds.
+The exit was the only option after Perez’s abysmal form cost the team victory in the constructors’ championship, amid embarrassing errors — particularly when he seemingly failed to spot that the Qatar Grand Prix had started and remained at a standstill for several seconds.

-Charting the course of a season that began with three podium finishes in three races for Perez, but ended with him just over a third of the points of his team-mate Max Verstappen, should make for a compelling episode: especially if there’s any footage of what must have been a tense Qatar debrief.
+Charting the course of a season that began with three podium finishes in three races for Perez, but ended with him just over a third of the points of his team-mate Max Verstappen, makes for a compelling episode: especially if there’s any footage of what must have been a tense Qatar debrief.